janziemba/react-native-basic-ui/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!--
-  You need help with something, please use https://stackoverflow.com/questions/tagged/react-native-basic-ui instead.
+  If you need help with something, please use https://github.com/janziemba/react-native-basic-ui/discussions or https://stackoverflow.com/questions/tagged/react-native-basic-ui instead.
 -->

 ## Description